pmndrs/zustand/readme.md

 ## Selecting multiple state slices

-zustand defaults to strict-equality (old === new) to detect changes, this is efficient for atomic state picks.
+It detects changes with strict-equality (old === new) by default, this is efficient for atomic state picks.

 ```jsx
 const nuts = useStore(state => state.nuts)